 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CENTER_FREQUENCY_SEGMENT parameter, which identifies the center frequency of the channel and takes a value between 1 and 255.
 The PHY shall set dot11CurrentChannelCenterFrequencyIndex0 to the value of this parameter.

+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY further contains an EHT_PHY_CAPABILITIES_INFORMATION parameter and a SUPPORTED_EHT_MCS_AND_NSS_SET parameter.
+The EHT_PHY_CAPABILITIES_INFORMATION and SUPPORTED_EHT_MCS_AND_NSS_SET parameters contain the same fields as the EHT PHY Capabilities Information and Supported EHT-MCS And NSS Set fields defined in the EHT Capabilities element.

 36.3.3.1.1 Supported RU/MRU sizes in DL MU-MIMO(#2699)

-A STA that sets the Partial Bandwidth DL MU-MIMO subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element that it transmits to 1 shall support receiving an RU/MRU in an EHT PPDU where MU-MIMO is employed in the RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.
+When the Partial Bandwidth DL MU-MIMO subfield of the EHT_PHY_CAPABILITIES_INFORMATION parameter in the latest PHYCONFIG_VECTOR parameter equals 1, the STA shall support receiving an RU/MRU in an EHT PPDU where MU-MIMO is employed in the RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.

 36.3.3.2.2 Supported RU sizes in UL MU-MIMO

-A non-AP STA that sets the Partial Bandwidth UL MU-MIMO subfield of the EHT PHY Capabilities Information field in the EHT Capabilities element that it transmits to 1 shall support transmitting an RU/MRU in an EHT TB PPDU where UL MU-MIMO is employed in the RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.
+When the Partial Bandwidth UL MU-MIMO subfield of the EHT_PHY_CAPABILITIES_INFORMATION parameter in the latest PHYCONFIG_VECTOR parameter equals 1, the STA shall support transmitting an RU/MRU in an EHT TB PPDU where UL MU-MIMO is employed in the RU/MRU, the RU/MRU size being greater than or equal to 242 tones, and where there are multiple RUs/MRUs within the PPDU bandwidth.

 36.3.3.2.4 Maximum number of spatial streams in UL MU-MIMO

-The maximum number of spatial streams supported by a STA for SU transmissions is indicated in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element.
+The maximum number of spatial streams supported by a STA for SU transmissions is indicated in the SUPPORTED_EHT_MCS_AND_NSS_SET in the latest PHYCONFIG_VECTOR parameter.